The following documentation and training material has been designed

 will participate in the audio portion of the meeting.
 You can choose

-the "Use Computer for Audio" option (assuming you have a headset,
+the "Call Using Computer" option (assuming you have a headset,

 or can use the computer's microphone and speakers).
 Prior to clicking